MicrosoftDocs/edge-developer/microsoft-edge/extensions/api-support/supported-manifest-keys/json-manifest-example.md

 ---
 description: See an example of a Microsoft Edge JSON manifest to see possible field values.
-title: Extensions: JSON manifest example - Microsoft Edge Development
+title: Extensions - JSON manifest example - Microsoft Edge Development
 author: abbycar
 ---